DJ LeMahieu Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 11th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Mariners pitching staff ranks ninth in MLB.

-- The Mariners have a 3.65 team ERA that ranks third among all league pitching staffs.
+- The Mariners have a 3.73 team ERA that ranks seventh across all league pitching staffs.

-- Mariners pitchers combine to surrender the first-fewest home runs in baseball (44 total, 0.8 per game).
+- Mariners pitchers combine to allow the first-fewest home runs in baseball (47 total, 0.9 per game).

-- The right-hander last appeared on Friday against the Oakland Athletics, when he tossed eight innings, allowing two earned runs while giving up three hits.
+- The righty's most recent appearance was on Saturday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.